adlnet/xAPI-Spec/xAPI.md

 * The LRS MUST include the header "X-Experience-API-Consistent-Through", in
 <a href="https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations">ISO 8601
-combined date and time</a> format, on all responses to Statements requests, with a value of the timestamp for which all Statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval.
+combined date and time</a> format, on all responses to Statements requests, with a value of the Timestamp for which all Statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval.
 This time SHOULD take into account any temporary condition, such as excessive load, which might cause a delay in Statements becoming available for retrieval.